MicrosoftDocs/sql-docs/docs/reporting-services/lesson-2-define-a-data-connection-and-data-table-for-parent-report.md

 ms.topic: conceptual
 ms.custom: updatefrequency5
 ---
-# Lesson 2: Define a Data Connection and Data Table for Parent Report
+# Lesson 2: Define a data connection and data table for the parent report
 After you create a new website project using the ASP.NET website template for Visual C#, your next step is to create a data connection and a data table for the parent report.

 [!INCLUDE [article-uses-adventureworks](../includes/article-uses-adventureworks.md)]

-## To define a data connection and Data Table by adding a DataSet (for parent report)
+## To define a data connection and data table by adding a DataSet (for the parent report)

 1. On the **Website** menu, select **Add New Item**.